harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ***

 <h1>Purpose</h1>
 The purpose of this document is to aid you in exploring the primary features available in Load Impact 4.0 as you go through your evaluation.
-Version 4.0 utilizes k6, an open source load testing tool that is freely available on GitHub.
+Version 4.0 utilizes k6, an open source load testing tool that is freely available on [GitHub](https://github.com/loadimpact/k6).
 Version 4.0 can be used via the web GUI or from the command line locally, using k6.
-Both methods allow you to run tests on our cloud infrastructure, for larger load tests, and access our advanced result analysis features- Load Impact Insights.
-Note: Locally executed tests must triggered from k6 locally.
+Both methods allow you to run tests on our cloud infrastructure, for larger load tests, and access our advanced result analysis features - Load Impact Insights. **Note**: Locally executed tests must triggered from k6 locally.

 - TOC
 {:toc}